Dissipation-induced topological insulators: A no-go theorem and a recipe: Abstract

 \section{Abstract}

-Nonequilibrium conditions are traditionally seen as detrimental to the appearance of quantum-coherent many-body phenomena, and much effort is often devoted to their elimination.
-Recently this approach has changed: It has been realized that driven-dissipative could be used as a resource.
+{\bf Nonequilibrium conditions are traditionally seen as detrimental to the appearance of quantum-coherent many-body phenomena, and much effort is often devoted to their elimination.
+Recently this approach has changed: It has been realized that driven-dissipative dynamics could be used as a resource.
 By proper engineering of the reservoirs and their couplings to a system, one may drive the system towards desired quantum-correlated steady states, even in the absence of internal Hamiltonian dynamics.
 An intriguing category of equilibrium many-particle phases are those which are distinguished by topology rather than by symmetry.
-A natural question thus arises: which of these topological states can be achieved as the result of purely dissipative Lindblad-type (Markovian) evolution?
+A natural question thus arises: which of these topological states can be achieved as the result of dissipative Lindblad-type (Markovian) evolution?
 Beside its fundamental importance, it may offer novel routes to the realization of topologically-nontrivial states in quantum simulators, especially ultracold atomic gases.
-In this work I go beyond previous studies in giving a general answer to this question in the context of Gaussian (``integer'') topological states, concentrating on 2D Chern insulators as the main example.
-On the one hand I prove a no-go theorem which shows that such dynamics cannot lead to a topological robust (gapped Liouvillian) unique pure steady state as the result of finite-range Liouvillian.
-On the other hand, I construct a recipe showing that, under the above conditions, a pure topological steady state may result if exponetially-local Liouvillian is allowed.
-If strictly local evolution is insisted upon, a mixed steady state arbitrarily close to the desired pure state may be obtained.
-I will also show how such dynamics could be realized with ultracold atoms and similar systems, and how the resulting states may be detected and topologically-classified.
-Extension to other types of topological insulators and superconductors is also discussed.
+Here I give a general answer for Gaussian states and quadratic Lindblad evolution, mostly concentrating on the example of 2D Chern insulator states.
+I prove a no-go theorem stating that a finite-range Lindbladian cannot induce finite-rate exponential decay towards a unique topological pure state above 1D.
+I construct a recipe for creating such state by exponentially-local dynamics, or a mixed state arbitrarily close to the desired pure one via finite-range dynamics.
+I also address the cold-atom realization, classification, and detection of these states.
+Extensions to other types of topological insulators and superconductors are also discussed. }